Four Failures That Undermine Discipleship: Introduction

 Discipleship initiatives are a cave strewn with bones.
 You can hear it in the laments.
 “Our midweek program tanked.”
 “The same four people signed up.”
 “No one wanted to do the curriculum.”
 “People were way too busy with work and school and sports.”
 “We were overwhelmed.”
 “The consistory pulled the plug.”
 Every church leader seems to have a sad, blood-spattered story.

-I don’t claim to have the answers for a quick fix, but here’s something I’ve discovered: discipleship initiatives fail because there’s a failure of a disciple making culture.
+I don’t claim to have the answers for a quick fix, but here’s something I’ve discovered: discipleship initiatives fail because there’s a breakdown of a disciple making culture.

-If the Alliance is going to live out its strategic priority to “make disciples who follow Jesus and make other disciples,” it needs to reckon with the broken components that go into a weak disciple making culture.
+The Alliance is determined to live out its strategic priority to “make disciples who follow Jesus and make other disciples.”
+To do so, it needs to reckon with the broken components that go into a weak disciple making culture.
+It needs to envision what a better culture looks like.
+Only by addressing the whole ecosystem will thriving discipleship emerge.

 This season I’ve been humbled hearing about others’ discipleship fails – and remembering my own.
+Honestly, it’s been a downer.
 But I’m taking a deep breath and daring to hope.
 You should too.
 In the Christian life we don’t need to hide our failures.
 We just need to learn from them.

-This is part of a series called Four Failures That Undermine Discipleship.
-It will be released over the end of Lent 2025.
+This article is part of a series called Four Failures That Undermine Discipleship.
+Each segment will be released over the end of Lent 2026.
 For the whole series, see here.